AStauch/GroupWork_EEMP_NameResearchQuestion/README.md

 Our null-hypothesis is: education has no association with/ impact on GDP.

 Alternative hypothisis: education has an association with/ impact on GDP.

+--->> our presentation slides and the final jupyter notebook is in the folder:
+FINAL: